openPMD/openPMD-standard/STANDARD.md

 Iterations and Time Series
 --------------------------

-Iterations can be encoded in either the file name of each master-file of a time step or in groups of the same file.
-(Here, an *iteration* refers to a single simulation cycle.)
+Iterations can be encoded in either the file name of each individual files, in groups of the same file, or in data sets & attributes (with supported data formats).
+(Here, an *iteration* might refer to a single measurement or simulation cycle.)

 The chosen style shall not vary within a related set of iterations.